gobeyondidentity/customer-docs/docs/secure-work/integration-guides/mdm-guides/kandji-integration.md

         ![](/images/Integrations/kandji/kandji_edit_dialog_1.PNG)
 5. Click **Save Changes**.

 ### Step 3.
-Write policies specific to a Kanji-configured device
+Write policies specific to a Kandji-configured device

 1. Log into the Beyond Identity Admin Console and select **Policy** from the left menu.
 2. From the Policy page, select Edit **Policy > Add Rule**.